axiumone/Mod-3-Project/README.md

             - View Posts
             - Like Posts

-        * User avatr with some sort of settings or preferences
+        * User avatar with some sort of settings or preferences
         * Framework integration for styling (bootstrap?)
         * Font Awesome or something similiar for buttons/icons, etc.
+        * Project will be live on AWS and accessible

         Strech goals:
             - Comments

+        Model:
             User---<Post>---PostLike---<Like

             User:
                 -Name
                 -email

             Post:
                 -Name
                 -Date
                 -Content

             PostLike:
                 -PostID
                 -LikeID

             Like:
                 -User associated with like?